 The landscape transforms with Finland’s changing and distinct seasons.
-A walk will take you through verdant, green and lush parks in the summer, while in the winter it has a harsh beauty with the arrival of snow.
-Towards the north of the bay is the winter garden, with a large variety of cacti and other tropical fauna in the greenhouse.
+A walk will take you through verdant, green parks in the summer.
+In the winter it has a harsh beauty with the arrival of snow.
+Towards the north of the bay is the winter garden.
+Here there is a large variety of cacti and other tropical fauna in the greenhouse.
 It’s a great place to escape the winter chill into warm and wet tropics.
 There is also an outside rose garden during the summer.

 4. Visit Helsinki Cathedral

 Helsinki Cathedral is an impressive landmark and is your first impression of the city when arriving by sea.
-Located along the northern side, the grand building dominates the Senate Square.
-With it’s pillars, blue domes dotted with golden stars and statues of the twelve apostles along the roof, guarding the city, the neoclassical church is a breathtaking sight.
-The interiors of the cathedral are slightly plain when compared to the grand and elegant exterior.
-However the cathedral does hold an atmospheric crypt with a small chapel which is worth exploring.
+Paying a visit to the cathedral is one of the best free things to do in Helsinki.
+Located along the northern side, the grand building dominates Senate Square.
+With its pillars, blue domes dotted with golden stars, and statues of the twelve apostles along the roof, guarding the city, the neoclassical church is a breathtaking sight.
+The interior of the cathedral is slightly plain when compared to the grand and elegant exterior.
+However, the cathedral does hold an atmospheric crypt with a small chapel which is worth exploring.

 Senate Square is a hub of exciting activity and the setting for many festivities and concerts throughout the year.
 The flight of stairs leading to the cathedral is a popular meeting place with locals.
 It’s a great place to rest your feet and marvel at the other neoclassical buildings encircling the square, all of which were designed by Carl Ludvig Engel.